 Pte Victor Foster, 6 UDR, 15th January 1986.

-Killed when an IRA bomb exploded in his car 100 yards from his home in Gamble Park, Castlederg.
+The 153rd UDR Soldier killed.
+He was killed when an IRA bomb exploded in his car 100 yards from his home in Gamble Park, Castlederg.
 His fiancee who was with him was seriously injured and lost the sight of an eye.
 They were due to marry in August.
 She left Northern Ireland later that year, no longer able to bear being taunted about Victor's death by gangs of youths.
 He was 18 years old, off duty and single at the time of his death.

 Pte John Earley, 4 UDR, 3rd February 1986.

-Killed by an IRA landmine explosion detonated by radio remote control as he led an eight man foot patrol in Bellcoo, County Fermanagh.
+The 154th UDR Soldier killed.
+He was killed by an IRA landmine explosion detonated by radio remote control as he led an eight man foot patrol in Bellcoo, County Fermanagh.
 He died instantly.
 He was 22 years old, on duty and single at the time of his death.

 Pte Thomas Irwin, 6 UDR, 26th March 1986.

+The 155th UDR Soldier killed.
 Shot dead by the IRA as he worked at a sewage plant, Mountfield, near Omagh.
 The unmasked gunman shot at close range before being driven off by an accomplice.
 Thomas's brother Corporal Frederick Irwin was shot dead by the IRA at his work in 1979.
 He was 52 years old, off duty and married at the time of his death.

 Pte William Pollock, 8 UDR, 8th April 1986.

-Killed by an IRA booby trap bomb which exploded as he attached a trailer to his car outside his home, Ganvaghan Road, near Castlederg.
+The 156th UDR Soldier killed.
+He was killed by an IRA booby trap bomb which exploded as he attached a trailer to his car outside his home, Ganvaghan Road, near Castlederg.
 His parents sitting in a car nearby were injured.
 William was married just six months earlier.
 He was 27 years old, off duty and married at the time of his death.

 WO2 Herbert McConville, 3 UDR, 15th May 1986.